Do you have questions for our Environmental team? Click below to email them.

-Liberty Utilities closed the Asbury coal plant in spring of 2020.
-An impoundment is located at the former Asbury site for coal combustion residuals (CCR).
-As required by the Environmental Protection Agency's CCR Rule, this page provides information related to compliance, inspections and actions regarding the impoundment.
+As required by the Environmental Protection Agency's Coal Combustion Residual (CCR) Rule, this page provides information related to compliance, inspections and actions regarding Liberty's coal plant impoundments.

 Coal combustion residuals are the materials that remain after pulverized coal is burned to generate electricity.
 There are several different types of materials produced including: